Pixpipe/pixpipejs/cookbook/readme.md

 this.getMetadata("width")
 ```

-Using the getter is nice because it provides a layer of control and return null if the metadata does not exist but it's slower, so as long as your are using a metadata internally (from `this`) and that you know what you are doing (you are **sure** this metadata actually exists), then it's ok to call it like a regular object.
+Using the getter is nice because it provides a layer of control and return null if the metadata does not exist but it's slower, so as long as you are using a metadata internally (from `this`) and that you know what you are doing (you are **sure** this metadata actually exists), then it's ok to call it like a regular object.